 Markets have become ever so competitive due to being saturated with businesses.
 Not only is it important to market your business to a large audience, but you must also maintain these customers.
 Customers expect the highest of standards and sometimes all it takes is some inconsistency in the products that may cause the business to go under.
 This is why it’s essential for businesses to have a clear understanding of what is quality control and its implications on your business.
 Now, lets define quality control and the preceding benefits your business can get by utilizing it.

 What Is the Quality Control Definition

 To define quality control, it is important to understand the significance of having a consistent product.
 By having consistent products, customers can know what to expect from your brand.
 This maintains customer loyalty and boosts word-of-mouth advertising which ultimately boosts sales.
-Quality control is the process by which a business ensures that their product is up to standards.
+Quality control is the process by which a business ensures that its product is up to standards.
 By checking the finished product before it is shipped, your business is able to maintain a standard of quality that you set for yourself.
-This can be done through several ways.
+This can be done in several ways.
 The simplest being inspection of all products released.
 As the business grows, it becomes much more efficient to draw samples from the production line relying on statistical analysis.

 What Is Quality Control in Management

 By constantly checking the products for inconsistencies in quality.
 Any problems happening in your production line may be identified quickly in order to minimize wastes.
 By reducing wastes, your production costs are reduced as you are able to save the raw materials that would otherwise be wasted as well as the labor put into a product that will never be sold.
 High efficiency is the goal of any growing company.
 At a large enough scale, a 1% increase in efficiency might mean thousand of dollars in increased sales.
 Additionally, higher efficiency allows you to provide competitive prices that give you the edge over less efficient businesses.